appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_ray_switch.rst

     The color that passes through for *shadow* rays, that compute the visibility between two points.

 *Transparency Ray Color*
-    The color that passes through for rays of type *transparency", for matte holdouts, and when the transparency closure is evaluated.
+    The color that passes through for rays of type *transparency*, for matte holdouts, and when the transparency closure is evaluated.

 *Diffuse Ray Color*
     The color that passes through for rays of type *diffuse*, typically involved in indirect diffuse lighting.